HTTP API

 Access control

 All HTTP access to documents is subject to access control.
-Requesting a resource with insufficient access rights will result in 403 Forbidden response.
+Requesting a document with insufficient access rights will result in 403 Forbidden response.
 That means either:

-• the user is not authenticated and public access to the resource is not allowed
+• the user is not authenticated and public access to the document is not allowed

-• the user is authenticated but the associated agent does not have an authorization to perform the action on the requested resource
+• the user is authenticated but the associated agent does not have an authorization to perform the action on the requested document

 Managing documents